natikozel/Android_racecar_upgraded/README.md

 # Racecar VS Obstacles

 ## Overview
-Racecar Obstacle Dodger is a 2D racing game built in Android Studio using Java.
+Racecar VS Obstacles is a 2D racing game built in Android Studio using Java.
 Control your racecar to dodge obstacles that are constantly dropping from the road.
 The game features smooth gameplay, animated obstacles, and a collision detection system.